New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and

-\item \textbf{Stochastic rank estimation:} Finally, we employ the stochastic rank estimation method of~\cite{ubaru2021quantum} to approximate the normalized rank ${\mathrm{rank}(\Delta_r)}/{|{S_r^K}|}$, from which the normalized kernel dimension follows as
+\item \textbf{Rank estimation:} Finally, we apply the rank estimation method in Lemma \ref{lemma: traceestimation} to approximate the normalized rank ${\mathrm{rank}(\Delta_r)}/{|{S_r^K}|}$, from which the normalized kernel dimension follows as

-The complexity of this estimation up to an additive error $\epsilon$ is the product of the complexity of preparing the block encoding in~\cref{eq: block_encoded_3} and the complexity of estimating the above ratio via stochastic rank estimation, essentially applying~\cref{lemma: stochasticrankestimation} with accuracy $\epsilon$ and
+The complexity of this estimation, up to additive error $\varepsilon$, is the product of the complexity of preparing the block-encoding in~\cref{eq: block_encoded_3} and the complexity of estimating the above ratio via rank estimation.
+In particular, we apply Lemma \ref{lemma: traceestimation} with accuracy $\varepsilon$ and

-Therefore, the total complexity is:
+Therefore, the total complexity is

 \end{enumerate}